I'm going to be experiencing some culture shock this weekend.

 Being away from NYC and thinking about how I've adjusted to city life makes me think about ways that I've adjusted to a plant-based diet too.
 Brett and I were just talking about how we both thought vegans were so weird not too long ago.
 I personally had sworn to myself during my younger years that I could never go vegan!
 But now it's coming up on two years without meat, eggs or dairy, and I could not envision eating any other way!

 When I first went vegan, I would literally have mini anxiety attacks at night thinking about what I would eat the next day.
 Meatless meals were somewhat foreign to me and not having the option of an egg sandwich for a quick weeknight meal petrified me.
 But as days, weeks, months and now years have passed, plant-based eating is a cinch.
 In fact, I think it's easier to prepare and eat a plant-based diet in comparison to the Standard American Diet.
 So many plants such as fruit, veggies, nuts, and seeds don't even need to be cooked or prepared.
 They're fast food on their own!
 For breakfast, it's so simple for me to throw some frozen fruit, greens and liquid into a blender, whiz everything up, and slurp down a smoothie.
 I can prepare meals like my Southwestern Vegan Power Bowl for the week for both Brett and I by cooking up a batch of quinoa, rinsing some black beans, and having salsa on hand.
 Lunches could easily be salads, frozen veggie burgers, PB&Js, or baked sweet potatoes and hummus.
+And we love these sweet and spicy roasted cashews as a snack!

 Another thing that first intimidated me when I went vegan, but now doesn't, is homemade nut milk.
 I vividly remember the first time I learned I could blend soaked almonds with water to make almond milk.
 My jaw must have dropped when I saw the clear water turn milky white right in front of my eyes.
 How.
 Cool.
 Since then, I've tried out all kinds of homemade non-dairy milks including Almond Milk, Oat Milk, Chocolate Oat Milk, Walnut Milk, and now...Homemade Cashew Milk!